Guero: Critical

-Guero received generally positive reviews from critics, holding a Metascore of 78 on Metacritic.
-Several critics compared the album—either positively or negatively—to Beck's 1996 album Odelay, while others observed that such comparisons were inevitable but ultimately misguided.
+Guero received generally positive reviews from critics.
+On Metacritic it has a score of 78 out of 100, based on reviews from 39 critics, indicating "universal acclaim".
+Several critics compared the album to Beck's 1996 album Odelay, while others observed that such comparisons were inevitable but ultimately misguided.

 Rob Sheffield of Rolling Stone called the album "the first record since Odelay where Beck mixes up the medicine the way he did in his Nineties prime".
 Contrasting the album with the "wiseass charisma" of his early albums, Sheffield noted that Beck now sounded "like an extremely bummed-out dude who made it to the future and discovered he hates it there."
 David Browne of Entertainment Weekly called Guero "alive and frisky" when compared to its predecessor, Sea Change (2002), and called it Beck's "most inviting, least off-putting work in years", praising its "slightly broader emotional range".
 Browne stated that the album felt "simultaneously familiar and new" and was "the first record on which the many moods and sides of Beck coexist".
 Andy Gill of The Independent observed that "Beck darts around the musical map like an animated flea," and praised the album's "judicious blends of beats, riffs, songs and raps spiralling off in a variety of directions".
 Gill highlighted the song "Missing" and its "reflections on the essential patchwork incompleteness of life", comparing it to Beck's work on the whole, "which typically makes unorthodox wholes from diverse fragments."

-Conversely, Rob Mitchum of Pitchfork gave the album a mixed review and compared the album extensively to Odelay, stating, "one wonders whether Mr. Hansen's heart is in the proceedings, as many of the songs appear to be little more than weak echoes of their similar predecessors".
+Rob Mitchum of Pitchfork gave the album a mixed review and compared the album extensively to Odelay, stating, "one wonders whether Mr. Hansen's heart is in the proceedings, as many of the songs appear to be little more than weak echoes of their similar predecessors".
 Mitchum concluded that "the final result feels rote and calculated."

 The album was included in the book 1001 Albums You Must Hear Before You Die.